Book setup callTake the Memory Audit

 Data locationGuru-hosted SaaS.
 Organizational knowledge lives in Guru's infrastructure.Customer-owned accounts: your Notion workspace, your Google Workspace, your Railway instance, your AI provider keys.

-Retrieval interfaceSlack, Teams, browser extension, MCP server, REST API.Sera (AI query interface) from reviewed records with source citations.
+Retrieval interfaceSlack, Teams, browser extension, shared MCP server (Claude, Cursor), REST API.Sera /ask and /search endpoints against reviewed records with source citations.
+Dedicated per-client API in isolated Railway instance.
+MCP protocol wrapper in active development.
 Weekly Pulse digest to team inbox.

 Pricing modelCustom enterprise pricing via sales team.
 No published per-seat rates.Published: from $750/mo.
 Early adopter: from $300/mo.
 4-week done-for-you deployment included.